GLOBAL MARKETS-Fed caution hits dollar as Japan anticipation builds

 "There is an expectation that there will be action from the BOJ tomorrow," he added.
 "The pain trade would therefore be if it did nothing, you would see a significant move in the yen."

-MSCI's 46-country All World stocks index nudged to nine month highs in Asia but drifted back again in Europe as shares there fell 0.5 percent, having spent most of the early part of the day searching for direction.
+MSCI's 46-country All World stocks index had tested its highest level since early November after gains in Asia.

+European shares spent most of their first couple of hours dithering though before settling just in the red.

-There were modest rises for Germany's DAX and France's CAC40 but they were offset by some sharp individual falls, including a 3.5 percent drop by oil major Shell after it posted a 70 percent slump in its quarterly profits.
+Modest rises for Germany's DAX and France's CAC40 were offset some sharp individual falls including a 3.5 percent slide by oil major Shell after it posted a 70 percent slump in it quarterly profits.

 STRESSFUL TIMES